rgarcia2304/recipe-marketplace/README.md

 ## Key Design Decisions

 **Synchronous Stripe integration**
 Stripe Checkout Session creation happens in the `CreateOrder` request path.
-This adds ~300ms latency but returns the payment link immediately — no polling or websockets required.
+This adds ~300ms latency but returns the payment link immediately with no polling or websockets required.
 Tradeoff: Orders service is coupled to Stripe availability.

 **Idempotent webhook handling**
 Before processing `checkout.session.completed`, the Gateway fetches the current order status.
 If status is not `pending` the event is acknowledged and discarded.
 Protects against Stripe's at-least-once delivery guarantee.